bbauska/W3Cx-5of5/README.md

 target is my function.
 The data is this thing.
-The grid is true, and so on&hellip; You separate the different properties of the object using a comma and sometimes, you can have some properties that in turn, have a value that is an object.
+The grid is true, and so on&hellip; You separate the different properties of the object using a comma and sometimes, you can have some properties that in turn, have a value that is an object.</p>

-The xAxis property is equal to an object that has a property domain, that has for values: &quot;-1, 1&quot;.
+<p>The xAxis property is equal to an object that has a property domain,
+that has for values: &quot;-1, 1&quot;.
 And when you&apos;ve got brackets, opening and closing brackets, it&apos;s like that&hellip; That will define arrays of things in JavaScript.
 And an array of things is a list of enumerable elements.
-In that case, the domain has two elements: the minimum value and the maximum value.
+In that case, the domain has two elements: the minimum value and the maximum value.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 102.
 (75) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">